 This environmental impact criterion only applies to mortgages and car loan securitisations.
 The EBA Guidelines though make it clear that an originator is only required to disclose information that is in its possession and captured in its internal data base or IT systems.

-PCS notes the statement made in the prospectus by the originator.
+PCS notes the statement made in the prospectus by the originator that it does not possess such information in its internal data base or IT systems.